gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 ```

 !!!info
-When no visibility hint is provided, a route is considered as an `authenticated` route.
+When no visibility hint is provided, a route is considered as a `protected` route.
 !!!

 ### Register a named route